dantevilanework-code/GOOGLE-HOMEPAGE/README.md

 Overall, I am very satisfied with the result as it strengthens my foundation in front-end development and represents another step forward in my coding journey.

+---

-📖 Running the Website
+#📖 Running the Website

 Click the website link provided in the repository Explore the layout and navigation links
 Interact with the design elements

+---

-🎥 Preview
+#🎥 Preview

-(Insert your screenshot here in GitHub)